 If you are temporarily unable to meet the repayment schedule, but are not eligible for a deferment, you can receive forbearance for a limited and specific period.
 During forbearance, your payments are postponed or reduced, but interest continues to accrue on subsidized loans.

-The National Student Loan Data System (NSLDS) is the U.S Department of Education’s central database for student aid.
-You may obtain information on the amount(s) of your loan(s) and contact information for your lender(s).
+Use the FSA Who’s My Student Loan Servicer for assistance on how to obtain information on the amount(s) of your loan(s) and contact information for your lender(s).

 If you/your parent fail to make continuous payments towards your loan or you stop making payments, you/your parent could be placed into Loan Default.
 If you are in Loan Default, the following may happen;